 For anyone that suffers from bad eyesight but wants to wear funky lenses, I feel your pain.
 Awesome lenses that come with a prescription are hard to find, and cost more *sob* and once in a while you’ll see some truly amazing lenses only to discover you can’t get them with a prescription for love nor money *double sob*.
 When I first heard about stacking contact lenses I thought my multicoloured eye dreams were going to come true!
 Sadly, it’s not that simple.

 Wearing lenses means your lovely eyeballs are getting less oxygen than a lens-free eye would.
-But lenses have been designed in a way that your eyes won’t be so deprived of oxygen that it will do any damage (unless you are ignoring your opticians instructions of course).
+But lenses have been designed in a way that your eyes won’t be so deprived of oxygen that it will do any damage (unless you are ignoring your opticians’ instructions of course).
 Wearing two sets of lenses at the same time means your eyes are getting doubly deprived of oxygen which can cause a range of nasty consequences from blood vessels from the surrounding tissues growing into the cornea to corneal ulcers.

 Stacking your lenses means that any bacteria is more likely to get stuck to them.
-Essentially you are giving it a lovely extra area to stick to because of the thickness of the two lenses together, and because it can get stuck between the two lenses.
+Essentially you are giving it extra space to stick to because of the thickness of the two lenses together.
+Bacteria can also get trapped between the two lenses.

-Your eyes will get extra dry.
-Instead of having to produce enough moisture to keep your eyeball and one lens moist, it now has a whole extra lens to keep moist too and it probably won’t be able to keep up especially if you’re wearing them for more than a couple of hours.
+Instead of having to produce enough moisture to keep your eyeball and one lens moist, it now has a whole extra lens to keep moist too.
+It probably won’t be able to keep up, especially if you’re wearing them for more than a couple of hours.

-Getting them in and out of your eye is going to be more tricky, and if your eyes get dry then you’ll probably find on removal that your lenses have stuck together.
-When you pull them apart you risk tearing your lenses, the edges of your lens becoming, or just generally trashing them.
+Getting them in and out of your eye is going to be more tricky, and if your eyes get dry then you might find on removal that your lenses have stuck together.
+When you pull them apart you risk tearing your lenses, the edges of your lens becoming weakened or jagged, or just generally trashing them.

-There is a possibility that your lenses won’t stick together properly which basically means the first lens will sit in it’s rightful place over your cornea, and the second lens will “float” around, so when you move your eye the second lens will not move as easily.
+There is a possibility that your lenses won’t stick together properly once they’re in which basically means the first lens will sit in its rightful place over your cornea, and the second lens will “float” around, so when you move your eye the second lens will not move as easily.

 Alternatively, the lenses could stick together but you could end up with a sort of “dragging” situation going on where the lenses don’t move entirely with your eye, so you look left and your lenses follow but at a slower rate.

-It seems like opticians are on two sides over piggybacking lenses, some say it’s fine so long as it’s infrequent and not for long periods of time, others give a firm never ever do this.
+It seems like opticians are on two sides over piggybacking lenses.
+Some say it’s fine so long as it’s infrequent and not for long periods, others give a firm no don’t ever do this.

-Even with all the above information I’m pretty sure that at least some of you are still going to go ahead with it so here’s my tips for how to be as safe as you can.
+Even with all the above information, I’m pretty sure that at least some of you are still going to go ahead with it so here are my tips for how to be as safe as you can.

 Try and only do this for as little time as possible and as infrequently as possible, the less time you are wearing them the less time your eyes are starved of oxygen.